Lexikos/ActiveScript.ahk/readme.md

 If *AddMembers* is true, the object's methods and properties will be added to the script's global namespace instead of the object itself.
 If omitted, it defaults to *false*.

 *DispObj* must be either an object which implements the IDispatch interface, passed either via a ComObject wrapper or by address.
+Can be an AutoHotkey object if running on AutoHotkey v1.1.17 or later.

 ### Anything else